NunoSempere/finisterrae-1T-samples/paper/index.md

 However, those idioms favor relying on Monte Carlo estimation, that is, approximating a model by drawing samples rather than specifying the model exactly.
 This approach sometimes has difficulty modeling long-tail behavior.

-For instance, in our squiggle.c test suite, we draw 10M samples from various distributions, and then compare the mean and standard deviation of the samples to the mean and standard deviation of the underlying distributions.
-With 10M samples, this sometimes shows relative errors of 50% or more.
+In our squiggle.c tests, we draw 10M samples from various distributions, and then compare the mean and standard deviation of the samples to the mean and standard deviation of the underlying distributions.
+With 10M samples, this sometimes can still result in relative errors of 50% or more.
 For instance:

 ```
 [-] Mean test for lognormal(0.644931, 4.795860) NOT passed.